-My experience consists of over thirty five years' working with adults, children, families, and organisations, across all the statutory services i.e. Social Care, NHS (Paediatrics & CAMHS), Education and over the last 7 years in Private Practice.
+My experience consists of over thirty seven years' working with adults, children, families, and organisations, across all the statutory services i.e. Social Care (Children's Services), NHS (Paediatrics & CAMHS), Education (Schools and Universities) and over the last 9 years in Private Practice.
 I started my basic training as a Therapist in 1997, gaining a student placement in Child and Adolescent Mental Health in 1999, and have been practicing as a qualified Gestalt Therapist since 2001.
-Over the years I have undertaken various posts from University Counsellor, School Counsellor, CAMHS Therapist for looked after children to Leading a Child and Adolescent Mental Health Service (CAMHS) in a Children's Secure Unit, as well as working in the community with public sector Children’s Homes and Fostering and Adoption Agencies.
+Over the years I have undertaken various posts from University Counsellor, School Counsellor, CAMHS Therapist for looked after children, Team lead of a Child and Adolescent Mental Health Service (CAMHS) in a Children's Secure Unit, as well as working in the community with public sector Children’s Homes and Fostering and Adoption Agencies.
 In 2011 I went on to Head up a Psychological Therapies Team in a private sector SEMH School and their Children's Homes; here I further developed my passion for a whole service approach to emotion-regulation, developing the whole organisation into an emotion–regulating collective.
 This was achieved through training, reflective practice and leading multi-agency meetings from a therapeutic perspective, which had a profound impact on the young people’s ability to regulate emotion and develop psychologically.
-This was recognised by Service Users, Social Care and Hampshire Police especially due to the reduction in risk taking behaviours.
+This was recognised by Service Users, Social Care and Hampshire Police, especially due to the reduction in risk taking behaviours.
+You can read more about this under the organisations heading.

 A little known fact: Running along side my career I played top level indoor volleyball, represented England and coached at a national league level and from the age of 9 years to 20 years I worked with horses and taught horse-riding.
-These days, at 54 years of age, I am more into organic gardening and I dabble in photography as you will see on this website.
-All these experiences have enhanced my practice as a therapist and organisational practitioner, in particular non-verbal communication, attunement, presence - an embodied sense of the world and teamwork from the perspective of rhythm, flow and team presence.
+These days, at 55 years of age, I am more into organic gardening and I dabble in photography as you will see on this website.
+All these experiences have enhanced my practice as a therapist and organisational practitioner, in particular non-verbal communication, attunement, presence (an embodied sense of the world) and teamwork from the perspective of rhythm, flow and team presence.

 You are very welcome to make contact and find out more.
 It can be a scary next step and I want you to know that I welcome people who learn, think, process or have experienced life differently from the so called norm, through no fault of their own, who haven't quite yet embraced or aren't fully aware of their uniqueness, skills and abilities and their right to be on this earth exactly as they are!